Bali Right Now

 Skip Bali in January

 January is peak wet season and it hits hard.
 Expect long downpours most days, cancelled fast boats, and west coast beaches covered in trash washed in by monsoon currents.
-Go May through September instead, or shift to Komodo for far better conditions.
+Go May through September instead, or shift to Raja Ampat for far better conditions.

 Go here instead: